 Be mindful of where you’re shopping.
 Buy from reputable retailers and stores.
 You can even check out the retailer’s reputation with the BBB (Better Business Bureau) and find out if there have been any problems with the merchant you’re considering buying from.

 Links can be trouble.
-Avoid clicking on links that are weird or eyebrow-raise-worthy.
+Avoid clicking on links that are in weird or eyebrow-raise-worthy ads.
 Those links might be problematic.

-If you have a weird feeling about a particular site or if something doesn’t feel right … perhaps consider shopping elsewhere.
-You definitely don’t have to go through with buying from a site if you are skeptical about it.
+If you have a weird feeling about a particular site or if something doesn’t feel right… trust your instincts.
+Steer clear and find a different place to do your online shopping.
 It’s definitely better to be safe than sorry when it comes to Cyber Monday shopping.

 Source: